Enjoy spectacular scenery, waterfalls, hiking, boat trips and more in the Norwegian fjords. Here’s your guide to the very best fjords in Norway.

 Consistently voted as one of the world's top travel destinations, the fjords of Norway are high on the bucket list of almost everyone I speak with.
-But unlike many other must-see destinations, the best fjords of Norway are spread all over the country.
+And with very good reason!

 Just take a look at the jagged coastline on a map!
 The length of Norway's coastline is estimated at 18,000 miles, but if you exclude fjords that number suddenly drops to just 1,550 miles!

 Of course, the Norwegian definition of fjord is wider than it is in English.
-In Norwegian, fjord refers to any narrow inlet of water from the ocean, whereas in English, fjord is more specific, requiring steep sides and deep water.
+In Norwegian, fjord refers to any narrow inlet of water from the ocean.
+In English, fjord is more specific, requiring steep sides and deep water.

 I'll cover both in this list, although I'll be leaning toward the latter.
-In an attempt to inspire your travel planning, and for a bit of fun, here are my picks for the top five fjords in Norway.
+In an attempt to inspire your travel planning, and for a bit of fun, here are my picks for the very best fjords in Norway.

 I know including the Oslofjord on the list will annoy many of you!
 But even though it doesn't meet the “English” definition of a fjord, the Oslofjord really does offer something unique for a capital city.